Aaron Williams (boxer)

-Aaron Williams (born April 9, 1986, in Cleveland) is an American boxer.
-His professional record is 22-3-1 15 knockouts.
-Williams' combination of speed, power, and technical process made him one of the best cruiserweight fighters of his generation.
+Aaron Williams (born April 9, 1986, in Cleveland) is an American professional boxer.
+His professional record is 22–3–1 (15 KOs).

 Amateur

 He began boxing around the age of eight at a local neighborhood recreation center called Fairfax.
 As a young man he lived and trained for 3 years under the tutelage of Emanuel Steward, boxing trainer, commentator and inductee of the International Boxing Hall Of Fame and the World Boxing Hall of Fame.
 As an amateur boxer he racked up nine national championships.
-Williams had an amateur record of 90-8.
+Williams had an amateur record of 90–8.